-- Public Forum/Public Meetings Procedures - Publicize all public meetings, public hearings, and public review periods through media outreach and public notice advertisements - Provide draft plans and reports to various local public agencies for public access, as well as via the website and social media - Report through NLCOG Committees all significant public comments on draft plans and reports

-- Special Publications, Groups, Surveys - When warranted, convene task forces, focus groups, and advisory committees, etc. comprised of interested residents, planners, technical experts and others who have expressed an interest in a topic and involve them in the decision-making process - o Provide fact sheets on specific projects - Conduct surveys on significant regional issues, at appropriate times, to produce statistical information to help identify the desires of the region
+- Public Forum/Public Meetings Procedures - Publicize all public meetings, public hearings, and public review periods through media outreach and public notice advertisements. - Provide draft plans and reports to various local public agencies for public access, as well as via the website and social media. - Report through NLCOG Committees all significant public comments on draft plans and reports. - Special Publications, Groups, Surveys - Convene task forces, focus groups, and advisory committees, etc. comprised of interested residents, planners, technical experts, and others who have expressed an interest and involve them in the decision-making process. - Provide interested persons fact sheets on specific projects, as well as the MEGA Project report that is updated on a quarterly basis, which are posted to www.nlcog.org. - Conduct surveys on significant regional issues, at appropriate times, to produce statistical information to help identify the desires of the region.